Uganda Premier League

-The Ugandan Premier League, also known as the StarTimes Uganda Premier League for sponsorship reasons, is the top division of the Federation of Uganda Football Associations.
+The Uganda Premier League, known as the StarTimes Uganda Premier League for sponsorship reasons, is a professional association football league in Uganda and the highest level of the Ugandan football league system.
+Contested by 18 clubs, it operates on a system of promotion and relegation with the Federation of Uganda Football Associations (FUFA).
+Seasons usually run from August to May, with each team playing 34 matches: two against each other team, one home and one away.
+Most games are played on weekday afternoons, with occasional weekend evening fixtures.

 The league was previously known as the Uganda Super League but changed in the 2014–15 season after new management taking over.
 The league's roots date back to 1968 when the National First Division League was established.

 History

 Original concept

 The genesis of club football in Uganda was an idea copied from England by Balamaze Lwanga and Polycarp Kakooza.
 The objective was to improve Uganda's performances in the Africa Cup of Nations after disappointing results in the finals in 1962 (fourth-place finish) and 1968 (lost all three group stage matches), both held in Ethiopia.
 The intention was to start a Uganda National League (the forerunner of the Uganda Super League) to create the foundation for a strong national team.
 At the same time, the identification of players from the grassroots would be made easier and systematic.

 Because there were no clubs to form a league, institutions and districts were contacted to form teams.
 The 1968 inaugural top-flight league was composed of Prisons, Army, Coffee, Express, Jinja, Masaka, Mbarara, and Mbale.
 There were three institutions and four districts and one club.
-The league was known as the National First Division League, and the first league champions were Prisons FC Kampala (now known as Maroons FC).
+The league was known as the National First Division League, and the first league champions were Prisons FC Kampala (now known as Maroons).

 After four seasons, the political turbulence in Uganda impacted on the league.
 The 1972 and 1973 championships were not completed because of civil unrest.
 In 1974, the league became known as the National Football League and this title was used until 1982 when the league was trimmed to ten teams and was renamed the Super League (shortened to Super Ten in that inaugural season).